Iteo/audoma/README.md

         def rate_create_action(self, request, collect_serializer):
             ...
         ```
-        In case there are no collectors defined and http method is not a safe method, then AudomaAction will try to fallback to standard way of retrieving collect serializer from view.
+        In case there are no collectors defined and http method is not a safe method, then audoma_action will try to fallback to standard way of retrieving collect serializer from view.

-    If audomat_action will extract proper collector, it'll be validated and passed into action method as parameter.
+        If audoma_action will extract proper collector, it'll be validated and passed into action method as parameter.

     * **results** - allow to define custom results for each method, and returned status_code. results may be given in three different dictionary forms:
         * {'http_method1': Serializer1Class or string, 'http_method2': Serializer2Class or string}